MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 *   **Authorized/Accepted**: The information you submitted was verified, and you're notified of your acceptance into the program.
 No further action is required.

 *   **Pending**: The verification process has started but isn't complete.
 If you've completed the email verification step, no further action is required on your part.
 Verification usually takes three to five business days.
-You can monitor verification status at Account Settings | Legal Info.
+You can monitor verification status at **Account Settings | Legal Info**.

 *   **Action Required/Rejected**: The information you submitted couldn't be verified.
 The reason, and instructions for how to appeal, appear in the **Account Verification** pane.
 See [Appealing a rejected application](#appealing-a-rejected-application) in the next section.